 When RESPECT first began, many people didn’t think bullying or teen dating violence was a problem – at least, not here in Nebraska.
-Now, more than 18 years later, it is clear that both are serious problems, but fortunately they are problems that come with solutions.
+Now, 20 years later, it is clear that both are serious problems, but fortunately they are problems that come with solutions.

 RESPECT’s programs cover the prevention of abusive relationship dynamics found in bullying, child abuse, dating/intimate partner violence, relational aggression, cyber bullying and sexual harassment through observing interactions on stage.
 Participants not only learn through the work of our professional actor-educators but also as their peers engage and “try out” different solutions to problems on stage.
 They have the opportunity to develop empathy for others, to understand that they are not alone in experiencing these problems and to explore, experience and collect several different behavioral strategies and resources that they can use for support.
 Year after year, data from our program evaluations demonstrate that RESPECT’s programs and educational theatre techniques are effective ways of empowering students to deal with bullying and abusive relationships and in turn, they express feeling better about themselves and going to school.